-A company limited by guarantee is a specialised form of public company designed for non-profit organisations.
-In Australia companies limited by guarantee are subject to the Corporations Law Act 2001 (Cth) and administered to by the Australian Securities and Investments Commission (ASIC).
+In Australia, companies limited by guarantee are subject to the [Corporations Act 2001 (Cth)]1 and administered by the Australian Securities and Investments Commission (ASIC) 2 .
 Like incorporated associations, this legal structure designates an organisation as a separate legal entity.
-A company limited by guarantee can be sued, legally lease a property, enter into contracts or hold assets in its name.
+A limited by guarantee company (CLG) can be sued, legally lease a property, enter into contracts or hold assets in its name.
 The members of a CLG must specify the financial amount they are willing to contribute to the property of the company on its winding up and this will determine or limit the liability of the company’s members.

-As a minimum, a company limited by guarantee must:
+Benefits of a company limited by guarantee

 One of the key advantages of this legal form is that it allows the organisation to operate nationwide.
 The strict legal requirements of this structure might also provide potential donors, clients and business partners with confidence that the organisation is run according to stringent principles and acknowledged standards.
 Indeed, some types of organisations are required to have this structure by law.
 This legal structure is not one that should be entered into lightly, however, as its legal and administrational obligations are significant and may be too much of a burden to an organisation with limited resources.

-Unless specifically requested by ASIC a small company limited by guarantee is not required to “prepare a financial report or have it audited, prepare a directors’ report or notify members of annual reports”.
+Unless specifically requested by Investments Commission, ASIC, a small CLG is not required to “prepare a financial report or have it audited, prepare a directors’ report or notify members of annual reports”4.
 Different restrictions apply to companies limited by guarantee that do not fit into this category, and those with revenue of $1 million or more.

 This fact sheet is intended as a simple overview.
-Non-profit law is incredibly complex and there will be many exceptions, restrictions, allowances and important qualifications that are not described above.
+Non-profit law is incredibly complex and there are many components, allowances, restrictions, exceptions and important qualifications that are not described above.
 Dedicated legal advice should be sought from a legal practitioner before taking action.